yaegassy/coc-volar/README.md

    - The `"volar.takeOverMode.enabled": true` and `"tsserver.enable": false` settings will be added.
 1. `coc.nvim` will be restarted and the settings will be reflected.

-### If you want to disable Take Over Mode for a project
+### If you want to disable Takeover Mode for a project

 Delete the `.vim/coc-settings.json` file in the "project root", and start Vim again.